 Ag1 = 9.0 square metres

-The radio wave power passing through one square metre of the first Blue shell now has to be shared by nine square metres of the third Green shell.
+Nine square metres of the the third Green shell have to share the power leaving one square metre of the Blue shell.
 While the Green shell has only triple the radius of the first Blue shell, the power through just one square metre of the Green shell is now only a ninth of what it was for that same area of the smaller Blue shell.

 How A Conical Beam Just Doesn’t Make The Point

-If the beam had been another shape, e.g. conical, it would still be possible to divide it into four equal sized parts on the Red shell and nine equal sized parts on the Green shell by making the shapes look like segments.
+If the beam had been another shape in this example, e.g. conical, it would still be possible to divide it into four equal sized parts on the Red shell and nine equal sized parts on the Green shell by making the shapes look like segments.

 However their layout looks so different on each shell that it’s difficult to see all segments as having the same area.
 So I chose the squarish style to make my point.